📊 Feature Comparison • Updated 2026

 Verdict

 Great if email is primary.
-If WhatsApp is primary, you’ll usually build and maintain an automation chain.
+If WhatsApp is primary, you’ll usually maintain an automation chain.

 4